NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 The consequences of raising the height of dams are as follows:

-• Environmental: Terrestrial flora and fauna of area is destroyed completely.
+• Environmental: The Terrestrial flora and fauna of the area are completely destroyed.
 It leads to deforestation and loss of biological diversity.

-• Social: It leads to dislocation of people and domestic animals living in an area which causes various social problems.
-Significant farming area might be forever lost.
+• Social: It leads to the dislocation of people and domestic animals living in an area, which causes various social problems.
+Significant farming areas might be forever lost.

 Question:21